minio/directpv/docs/volume-management.md

 ## Delete volume
 ***CAUTION: THIS IS DANGEROUS OPERATION WHICH LEADS TO DATA LOSS***

 Volume can be deleted only if it is in `Ready` state (that is, no pod is using it).
 Run the `kubectl delete pvc` command which triggers DirectPV volume deletion.
-As removing a volume leads to data loss, double checkwhat volume you are deleting.
+As removing a volume leads to data loss, double check what volume you are deleting.
 Below is an example
 ```sh
 # Delete `sleep-pvc` volume
 kubectl delete pvc sleep-pvc